fogarecious/iced_tutorial/tutorial/radio.md

 # Radio

-The [Radio](https://docs.iced.rs/iced/widget/radio/struct.Radio.html) widget represents a choice among multiple valuues.
+The [Radio](https://docs.iced.rs/iced/widget/radio/struct.Radio.html) widget represents a choice among multiple values.
 It has two methods of constructions.
 It supports reactions to clicking and touching.
 It is able to change styles of the button and the text.